 Hence, any economic decision regarding sunk costs will depend on whether there is any marginal benefit to the purchased item.
 The initial purchase price is totally irrelevant.

 The economics of sunk costs can also be considered by looking at how market demand is related to the market price.
 It is well-established in economics that demand increases as the price of the product decreases.
 Because the marginal cost of a sunk cost is zero, it is likely that there will be some demand for it even if conditions change that reduces the desirability of the product.

 Even though economic decisions based on sunk costs should not be affected by the amount of the costs, the amount originally paid does indicate the amount of the desire and therefore the demand for the purpose of the sunk cost.
 For instance, suppose that in a previous year, you paid only $10 for an outdoor concert, and, coincidentally, the weather turned just as ugly on the day of the concert.
 Even though the marginal cost of both the $1000 ticket and $10 ticket are both zero, the difference in the sunk costs reflects your willingness to pay, which reflects your desire to see either concert.
 Therefore, there will probably be a greater marginal benefit, even in ugly weather, to seeing the $1000 concert than for the $10 concert.
 So even though the marginal cost for both tickets is zero, their original cost indicates a difference in their marginal benefit, which is why people tend to complete projects or enjoy the benefits for which large sunk costs were incurred.

-In business, all costs that have already been paid are sunk costs, including all fixed costs, and variable costs that have already been paid, or for which a legal liability to pay them has been incurred.
+In business, all costs already paid are sunk costs, including all fixed costs, and variable costs already paid, or for which a legal liability to pay them has been incurred.
 Only current or future variable costs can be adjusted according to current market demand.